Updated for patch 1.3.

-Ashka is, without a doubt, one of the most solid champions in all of Battlerite.
-His kit may look like a “glass cannon” type, but he has so many ways to avoid damage that his survivability is enviable.
-If you play him well, you can dish out a ton of damage without taking much in return, and this is what makes him such a versatile pick.
+Ashka is one of the most solid champions in Battlerite.
+He is a “glass cannon” type, but is surprisingly slippery with his two iframes (three if you include his ultimate).
+If you play him well, you can dish out lots of damage without taking much in return, and this is what makes him a versatile pick.

-However, he is fragile in the hands of the inexperienced.
-If you go too aggressive or if you misplay your precious defensives, you can easily get your health chunked down to zero.
+However, he is very fragile in inexperienced hands.
+If you go too aggressive, or if you misplay your precious defensives, you don’t have much to mitigate damage.
 Because of this, I don’t recommend him for brand new players even though he’s technically marked as Beginner Friendly.

 Fireball is Ashka’s bread-and-butter ability.
-It deals 15 damage, and if the enemy has the Ignite debuff on them, it will reapply it.
+It deals 15 damage, and if the enemy has the Ignite debuff on them, it reapplies it.
 Fireball is semi-unique in that you can move while casting it, but your movement speed is snared during the cast.

-This spell is your main source of damage, but in order to truly maximize your output, you have to make sure the enemy is Ignited.
-The Ignite debuff deals 2 damage immediately when it’s applied, which turns Fireball into a 17 damage attack (a 13 percent increase to M1 DPS).
-Don’t underestimate it!
+This spell is your main source of damage, but in order to truly maximize your output you have to make sure the enemy is Ignited.
+The Ignite debuff deals 2 damage immediately when it’s applied, which turns Fireball into a 17 damage attack on Ignited targets.
+Don’t underestimate that extra DPS!

 Fire Storm (M2)

-Fire Storm is one of Ashka’s signature moves, launching three separate projectiles in a row that each inflict 14 damage and apply the Ignite debuff.
-It’s extremely potent but hard to land because of the 1s cast time, making it high risk and high reward.
+Fire Storm is Ashka’s signature move, launching three separate projectiles in sequence that each inflict 16 damage and apply the Ignite debuff.
+It’s extremely potent but risky because of the 1s cast time.
 This is your only non-energy, non-battlerite way to apply Ignite on enemies.

 Searing Flight (Space)